athomasq/athomasq.github.io/categories/investing/pitch-me.md

 ### Passing

+My philosophy on passing:

+* I don't believe in "retaining optionality".
+If I don't plan to invest, I will let you know, explicitly.

-* I invest in fewer than 1% of the companies I see, so please don't take it personally if your company isn't for me.
+* I invest in fewer than 1% of the companies I see, so please don't take it personally if I don't invest in yours.

 * I try to provide thoughtful and actionable feedback on why I passed to all founders who I have at least a phone call with.

+* Sometimes there may be a great company doing everything right that just isn't a fit for me.

 * I'm happy to stay in touch with companies I've passed on; feel free to add me to your update email list.